Is EMDR right for me?

 Welcome to the world of EMDR—Eye Movement Desensitization and Reprocessing!
 Think of it as a super-charged brain workout, designed to help you process and overcome past trauma.
 It is a multistep process which helps process traumatic memories, much akin to exposure therapy.

-With EMDR, a therapist will use guided eye movements to unlock and rewire those stuck memories and negative beliefs.
+With EMDR, a therapist will use guided eye movements (or other forms of stimulation) to unlock and rewire those stuck memories and negative beliefs.
 It’s like clearing out the cobwebs in your mind, making space for healing and positive growth.

 Process of EMDR Therapy